WELCOME

 Spice Girls Medley

-Robbie Angarone, Jessica Ault, Karen Dowling, Kelly Griffin, Devon Gunn, soloist
+Robbie Angarone, Jessica Ault, Karen Dowling, Kelly Griffin, and Devon Gunn, soloists

 HEART